New France Festivals: Quebec Reinvents Its Past

 Baroque and traditional music

 Musical ensembles play music from the colonial period.
 Lute, viola da gamba, traditional violin.
-Old Quebec's squares transform into outdoor concert halls.
+The squares of Old Quebec turn into outdoor concert halls.

 Theater